scenerystack/community/docs/reference/api/alpenglow/reduceWGSL.md

 # reduceWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/reduceWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/reduceWGSL.ts) for the most up-to-date information.

 ## Overview

 A template that performs a reduce operation on a single workgroup.
 The value will be valid at local_id.x === 0.